-Professions Australia and Universities Australia, the national peak body of the 39 public universities, have signed the Joint Statement of Principles for Professional Accreditation, a landmark agreement that will deliver greater clarity on the respective roles of universities and professional accreditation bodies to ensure graduates are best qualified for the professions they seek to enter.
+Professions Australia and Universities Australia, the national peak body of the 39 public universities, have signed the Joint Statement of Principles for Higher-Education Course Accreditation by Professional Organisations, a landmark agreement that will deliver greater clarity on the respective roles of universities and professional accreditation bodies to ensure graduates are best qualified for the professions they seek to enter.

 Universities Australia Chief Executive Belinda Robinson said that the agreement between the two peak bodies would benefit both students and professionals.
 “Enhancing national consistency in accreditation standards and processes at the discipline level will help to improve graduate mobility between States,” she said.
 “Professional employers around the country will be able to be even more confident that all graduates meet their standards.”